rdlowrey/auryn/README.md

 ###### Concrete Type-hinted Dependencies

-If a class only asks for concrete dependencies you can use the Provider to inject them without specifying any injection definitions.
-For example, in the following scenario you can use the Provider to automatically provision `MyClass` with the required `SomeDependency` and `AnotherDependency` class instances:
+If a class only asks for concrete dependencies you can use the Injector to inject them without specifying any injection definitions.
+For example, in the following scenario you can use the Injector to automatically provision `MyClass` with the required `SomeDependency` and `AnotherDependency` class instances:

 ```php